panthernet/ThunderED/readme.md

 * Receive pings from external messengers like Jabber, IRC, Telegram
 * Keep track of personal and corp contracts
 * Keep track of industry jobs for members and corporations
+* Manage your structures, incl. fuel and vulnerability info
+* Manage your mining ops with the info about upcoming extractions and passed mining ops (ore composition, prices, etc.)
+* Keep centralized database of moon ore compositions scanned by probes

 ## Supported Modules
 * Web Auth - authenticate EVE characters in Discord using built-in web server, use JackKnife utility to inspect them before you accept them into your community